 Second, there are many places in Scripture where all three persons are mentioned—in the same verse (e.g., Matt.
 28:19; Luke 1:35; 10:21; John chaps.
 14-16; Rom.
 15:16; 4; Gal.
 4:6; Eph.
 4:4-6; 2 Thess.
 2:13; Titus 3:5-7; Jude 19-21; etc.).
 Over sixty-five times the Father, the Son, and the Holy Spirit are mentioned in the same context:

 “The grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit, be with you all” (2 Cor.
 13:14).

-“For through Him [di’ autou] we both have our access in one [en heni] Spirit to the Father [pros ton patera] (Eph.
-2:18; note the different prepositions: dia, en, and pros, which clearly denotes a distinction of persons).
+“For through Him [di’ autou] we both have our access in one [en heni] Spirit to the Father [pros ton Patera] (Eph.
+2:18; note the different prepositions: dia, en, and pros, which clearly denote a distinction of persons).

 “Constantly bearing in mind your work of faith and labor of love and steadfast of hope in our Lord Jesus Christ in the presence of our God and Father, knowing, brethren beloved by God, His choice of you; for our gospel did not come to you in word only, but also in power and in the Holy Spirit. . . . ” (1 Thess.
 1:3-5).